 The drowsy driver has become more of a hazard as commutes become longer and more frequent.
 In fact, the term is now being used to identify a problem that has killed over 300 people in California alone since 2002.
-If you have been injured by a drowsy or negligent driver, speak with a pedestrian accidents lawyer to know how to file a claim and get compensated for you injuries.
+If you have been injured by a drowsy or negligent driver, speak with a pedestrian accidents lawyer or car accident attorney to know how to file a claim and get compensated for you injuries.

 As we evolve into a 24 hour a day society and more workers join the long commute, the number of accidents and fatalities caused by drowsy drivers will increase, said Dr. Jane Stutts, formally of the University of North Carolina Highway Safety Research Center.